arif-mf/UI-exercise/README.md

       <li>when an existing post is updated, the user should be sent back to the Home page, with a message indicating that the post was saved</li>
       <li>when a post is deleted, show a confirmation window, e.g. “Are you sure you want to delete this post?”</li>
     </ol>

+## Build the application according to the specifications detailed in this readme or PDF document.
+Refer to the wireframes for UI layout.

+Submit your completed assignment by doing either of the following:
+1. Publish on your own Github public repository
+2. zip up the project (excluding the node_modules folder) and send to your Microfocus recruiter contact

 # Wireframes
 <!-- #1
 ![alt text](https://github.com/arif-mf/UI-exercise/blob/master/MF-UI-exercise-wireframes-1-of-2.png?raw=true)